-Explore the best trails near Lake Placid with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Lake Placid with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 Awesome hike ! certainly a bit longer than marked at the junctions . we ended up finishing at about 10 miles.
 The first few miles are very easy after you pass Marcy dam it gets very steep, microspikes are a must in the winter due to ice.
 Awesome views on the top

 For the distance - and two SC visitors - this was a great hike and view!

 The trailhead and parking are located at the Northwoods School.

 We smartly rented spikes from the bike shop and it made the icy conditions so much more manageable.